earthddx/MusicShare/README.md

 <code>...onCompleted: data=>{localstorage.setItem('queue', data.addOrRemoveFromQueue)}</code>

 The data is coming from  <code>addOrRemoveFromQueue</code> mutation and corresponds to <code>'queue'</code> key.
-In order to write the data that results in an array to local storage, we have to convert it in to a string since local storage only accepts strings.
+In order to write the data that results in an array to local storage, we have to convert it in to a string instead <code>JSON.stringify(data.addOrRemoveFromQueue)</code> since local storage only accepts strings.